Skip to content

 Deploy Doris Manager

-python3 deployer.py -l cluster_name -i 'inventory/doris-?e.*.yaml' -p playbooks/doris/initialize-machine.yaml
+python3 deployer.py -l clusrer_name -i 'inventory/doris-?e.*.yaml' -p playbooks/doris/initialize-machine.yaml

-Ensure the server's vm.max_map_count parameter is set to 2000000.
+Whether server vm.max_map_count parameter is adjusted to 2000000.

-Update Datakit configuration for reporting self-monitoring data.
+Update Datakit configuration for self-monitoring data reporting

 python3 deployer.py -l cluster_name -i 'inventory/doris-?e.*.yaml' -p playbooks/doris/update-datakit.yaml

-Download and start Doris Manager.
+Download and start Doris Manager

 python3 deployer.py -l cluster_name -i 'inventory/doris-manager.*.yaml' -p playbooks/doris/initialize-manager.yaml